 - Restore of system databases is not supported.
 To migrate instance level objects (stored in master or msdb databases), we recommend to script them out and run T-SQL scripts on the destination instance.

-For a full tutorial that includes restoring a database backup to a Managed Instance using a SAS credential, see Restore from backup to a Managed Instance.
+For a quickstart showing how to restore a database backup to a Managed Instance using a SAS credential, see Restore from backup to a Managed Instance.

 Track application behavior and performance after migration.
 In Managed Instance, some changes are only enabled once the database compatibility level has been changed.
 Database migration to Azure SQL Database keeps its original compatibility level in majority of cases.
 If the compatibility level of a user database was 100 or higher before the migration, it remains the same after migration.
 If the compatibility level of a user database was 90 before migration, in the upgraded database, the compatibility level is set to 100, which is the lowest supported compatibility level in Managed Instance.
 Compatibility level of system databases is 140.